-Want to speak Latin or Greek this summer?
+Want to learn to speak Latin or Greek this (2017) summer?
 Here's where!

 Though I never attended one while learning Latin, I have been teaching at two the last few years, the Rusticatio in Virginia and the Conventiculum Bostoniense in Boston and I have seen the impact that being immersed in Latin for an extended period of time can have for beginners as well as more advanced students of Latin.
 After spending a week or more living in Latin, the language comes alive and that language that may have seemed so alien and abstract becomes something quite tangible and present.